Ableton/maxdevtools/m4l-production-guidelines/m4l-production-guidelines.md

 - [ ] Push: The parameters show up correctly on Push.

 **Performance**
-- [ ] CPU Load: The device does not cause high CPU load in the context of a Live Set.
+- [ ] CPU Load: The device does not cause unexpectedly high CPU load in the context of a Live Set.
 - [ ] Version support: The device runs well with all Live and Max versions starting from the lowest versions set in the device.
 - [ ] Platform support: macOS, Windows and ideally Push 3 all host the device well.
 - [ ] Independence: Multiple instances of the device run well simultaneously.